jundalisay/superb/content/en/research/mohammad/quran/sura-009a.md

 not venture out in the heat.”
 Say, “The Fire of
 Hell is much hotter, if they only understood.”

 82. Let them laugh a little, and weep much; in recompense for what they used to earn.

-83. If Allah brings you back to a party of them, and they ask your permission to go out, say,
-“You will not go out with me, ever, nor will you ever fight an enemy with me.
+83. If Allah brings you back to a party of them, and they ask your permission to go out, say, “You will not go out with me, ever, nor will you ever fight an enemy with me.
 You were content to sit back the first time, so sit back with those who stay behind.”

 84. You are never to pray over anyone of them who dies, nor are you to stand at his grave- side.
 They rejected Allah and His Messenger, and died while they were sinners.

-85. Do not let their possessions and their chil- dren impress you.
+85. Do not let their possessions and their children impress you.
 Allah desires to torment them through them in this world, and their souls expire while they are disbelievers.

 86. When a chapter is revealed, stating: “Be- lieve in Allah and strive with His Messenger,” the prominent among them ask you for ex-